 I grew up in Charm City - Baltimore, Maryland.
-I received a Bachelor's Degree in Meteorology from Penn State in 1990 and a Master's Degree in Atmospheric Science from Colorado State Univ in 1993.
-I am a member of the American Meteorological Society (AMS) and the National Weather Association (NWA).
-Within the NWA, I am a member of the Aviation Weather Committee.
-Basically, I'm a "weather weenie".
+I received a Bachelor's Degree in Meteorology from Penn State in 1990, then a Master's Degree in Atmospheric Science from Colorado State Univ in 1993, and a Ph.D. degree in Atmospheric and Oceanic Sciences from Univ of Colorado in 2016.
+It is fair to say that I am a weather geek.

 On a lighter note, I enjoy